-Deadlines for a "fast appeal"
+Deadlines for a fast appeal

 - For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
-We will give you our answer sooner if your health requires us to. - If you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
+We will give you our answer sooner if your health requires us to. - o If you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
 If we take extra days, we will tell you in writing.
-We can't take extra time if your request is for a Medicare Part B prescription drug. - If we do not give you an answer within 72 hours (or by the end of the extended time period if we took extra days), we are required to automatically send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
-Section 6.4 explains the Level 2 appeal process.
+We can't take extra time if your request is for a Medicare Part B prescription drug. - o If we do not give you an answer within 72 hours (or by the end of the extended time period if we took extra days), we are required to automatically send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
+Section 6.4 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you our decision in writing and automatically forward your appeal to the independent review organization for a Level 2 appeal.
+The independent review organization will notify you in writing when it receives your appeal.